Uniforms of the Malaysian Army: No 1: Ceremonial dress

-The No. 1 Dress of the Royal Military Police Corps.
-This specific uniform is worn only by other ranks from the corps.
+The No. 1 Dress of the Royal Military Police Corps is worn exclusively by Other Ranks, featuring a black brassard embroidered with red letters reading "MP" for Military Police.

 No. 1 Dress of the Malaysian Army officer cadets.
 This specific uniform design is worn by officer cadets commissioned from the Malaysian Army Academy.

 No. 1 Dress of the Malaysian Army officer cadets.
 This specific uniform design is worn by officer cadets assigned to the Malaysian Army and commissioned from the National Defence University of Malaysia (NDUM).

 No. 2: Bush jacket dress

-A Major General of the Malaysian Army receiving an official visit from the Commander of the U.S. Indo-Pacific Command in May 2025.
-The general is seen wearing the No. 2 Bush Jacket, designated for officers of Lieutenant Colonel rank and above, featuring red gorget patches on the collar.
+Major General (Ts.)
+Reizal Arif Ismail, then-Assistant Chief of Staff of the Malaysian Armed Forces, received an official visit from the Commander of the United States Indo-Pacific Command in May 2025.
+He is depicted wearing the No. 2 Dress (Bush Jacket), featuring red gorget patches on the collar, which is a distinction reserved for officers holding the rank of Colonel and above.

 The No. 2 Dress is the official service attire worn by Malaysian Army personnel from the rank of General to Warrant Officer Class 2 when performing formal or official duties.
 This uniform is typically worn on several official occasions, including: